nvs/map/README.md

         -- If the map table is specified, this setting is required. input = 'path/to/input.w3x',

         -- The path to use when creating the output map.
+Take care when -- specifying the path, as any file or directory at this specified -- location will be removed.
         --
         -- If the map table is specified, this setting is required. output = 'path/to/output.w3x',